-Before beginning, it’s important to make it clear that if you are a parent who suspects your child is suffering from autism, then you need to enroll them in a treatment program.
+Before beginning, it’s important to make it clear that if you are a parent who suspects your child is suffering from autism, then you need to seek an autism evaluation and enroll them in a treatment program.
 The sooner that you recognize, identify, and treat your child’s condition, the better they will integrate into society and the happier that their lives will be.

 It’s worth learning about what is ABA therapy for autism because that’s one of the most effective forms of treatment that’s available today.
 In addition to getting treatment for them, you also need to be understanding.
 If you don’t take time to learn about your child’s condition, you won’t be able to give them the care and help they need to lead a happy life.

 As a mom, I’m always seeking to understand my children and their needs better.
 A diagnosis is not a judgement on your child or you; it is simply a tool that can help you help them.
 For example, when one of my daughters had difficulty learning to read, I investigated getting her checked for dyslexia.
 In the end, I was able to rule out dyslexia as a reason for her difficulty, and find a different solution to help her.

 If you suspect your child has some symptoms of autism, it’s worth asking the question simply so you have the tools to aid your child’s growth and learning.

 One of the first symptoms you should look out for is echolalia.
 This is a very common symptom of autism.
 Echolalia is the repetition of certain words or phrases, said in the exact same way.
 While it’s very common for non-autistic children to do this, when autistic children repeat words and phrases, it is often excessive and constant.